ostrovok-tech/OKSingleInputPayment/README.md

 OKSingleInputPayment
 ====================

 A customizable implementation of Square's single input payment for iOS.
-A version of a single input for collecting payment information with a single input field.
-Similar to versions on the web, see Zachary’s implementation and write up  [here](http://www.lukew.com/ff/entry.asp?1667).
+There are similar versions of this field built for the web, for an example see Zachary’s implementation and write up [here](http://www.lukew.com/ff/entry.asp?1667).
 As I wrote this [@stripe](https://github.com/stripe) created [PaymentKit](https://github.com/stripe/PaymentKit), so be sure to check it out as it might be more polished.

+This field was designed so it could be easily localized for different regions.
+Zipcode/Name fields are optional and all placeholder text can be localized.

 ![Screen 1](https://s3.amazonaws.com/rromanchuk/singleInput/single_input1.png "Optional cardholder's name")
 ![Screen 2](https://s3.amazonaws.com/rromanchuk/singleInput/single_input2.png "Optional cardholder's name")